 A pacemaker is a device that controls your heart rate.
 Here I will discuss what it is, how it is implanted, and what precautions you need to take if you have one.

 The human heart beats at a rate of 60 to 100 beats per minute at a regular pace.
-At times, the heart can slow down to a rate that is lower than the normal.
-When this happens, patients may experience symptoms such as dizziness, breathlessness or lightheadedness.
+At times, the heart can slow down to a rate that is lower than normal.
+When this happens, patients may experience symptoms such as dizziness, breathlessness, or lightheadedness.
 Some patients may even collapse.

-Patients in whom the heart rate is too slow or irregular often require pacemakers.
+Patients in whom heart rate is too slow or irregular often require pacemakers.
 Here we will take a look at what pacemakers are.

-What is a Pacemaker?
+What Is A Pacemaker?